Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-pavandantu18/README.md

     docker cp resourcemanager:/opt/hadoop-3.2.1/share/hadoop/mapreduce/output/ shared-folder/output/
     ```
 3. Commit and push to your repo so that we can able to see your output

+### Challenges Faced & Solutions – Mention any difficulties encountered and how they were resolved.

+Everything was seamless due to github codespaces.

+### Sample Input and Output – Provide a test case example and its expected output.

+### Input:
+Hadoop is a framework that allows for the distributed processing of large data sets across clusters of computers.
+Hadoop is designed to scale up from single servers to thousands of machines, each offering local computation and storage.
+Rather than rely on hardware to deliver high-availability, the library itself is designed to detect and handle failures at the application layer.
+MapReduce is a core component of the Hadoop ecosystems.

+### Output:

+Hadoop  3
+MapReduce       1
+Rather  1
+a       2
+across  1
+allows  1
+and     2
+application     1
+at      1
+clusters        1
+component       1
+computation     1
+computers.
+1
+core    1
+data    1
+deliver 1
+designed        2
+detect  1
+distributed     1
+each    1
+ecosystems.
+1
+failures        1
+for     1
+framework       1
+from    1
+handle  1
+hardware        1
+high-availability,      1
+is      4
+itself  1
+large   1
+layer.
+1
+library 1
+local   1
+machines,       1
+of      4
+offering        1
+on      1
+processing      1
+rely    1
+scale   1
+servers 1
+sets    1
+single  1
+storage.
+1
+than    1
+that    1
+the     4
+thousands       1
+to      4
+up      1